ht93/opr_ahk/README.md

 ### Pre
 1. Please copy `opr.exe`, `windowspy.exe`, `dup.png`, `coor.txt` and `save.bmp` to a new directory and open `opr.exe`.
 2. The `coor.txt` is fit to my setup (**Chrome**\\**1920x1080**\\Windows `scale and layout` with `100%`).
 Even the same setup does not mean it would work.
 Please capture your own `dup.png` and `save.bmp` and adjust the setting to fit your own setup by `Ctrl+Shift+o`.
 3. To adjust the coordinate, please use the `windowspy.exe` and use the Relative mode for coordinate update.
-Please make sure that you have selected your web browser.
+Please make sure that you have selected your web browser for this process.
 4. Once you have your own coordinate `coor.txt` with `Ctrl+Shift+o`, please make a copy of the it (like `coor_backup.txt` in same directory).
 The program caused some number missing during some of my test run.
 In this case, your backup will be useful.

 ### Control